 McCallister et. al. (2004) found that longer recovery days between stretching seemed to enhance stand and reach measurements:

 This data suggests it may not be necessary to stretch daily, but instead take a few days recovery between sessions.

+Some weight training can improve flexibility or maintain range of motion if performed through a full range of motion.
 Many full range weight training exercises could be considered a kind of dynamic stretch under a load.
 These types of weight training exercises can improve and maintain a degree of flexibility depending on their movement, range of motion in which they are performed, and existing levels of flexibility.

 Although stretching does not seem to offer many short term benefits when performed before exercise, stretching does seem to offer other long term benefits.
 Improved flexibility may help alleviate and help prevent back and other orthopedic problems.
 Individuals with certain muscular imbalances or postural problems can benefit from stretching.
 Stretching can help maintain flexibility which may otherwise decline with age or inactivity due to an injury.
 Stretching may be more safely performed after dynamic exercise, when muscles are warm.
 Unless an activity requires extreme flexibility, stretching before is probably unnecessary.
 And even then, stretches should be performed after a warmup.